 The Pacific PBIS team believes that schools can only be successful when they help children to grow academically, socially and emotionally.
 In order for this to happen, it is important that we establish a safe environment.
-It is our goal to create an atmosphere for learning by setting clear expectations and directly teaching students about our expectations.
-Using the PBIS program has helped us to create a happy, safe environment for all our students.
+It is our goal to create an atmosphere for learning by setting clear expectations and directly teaching students about those expectations.
+Using the PBIS program has helped us to create a happy, respectful, and safe environment for our students and staff.

 Be Positive.
 Be Respectful.
 Be Inclusive.
 Be Dependable.
-And Be Engaged are the essentials that allow our students to connect their behavior to our school-wide matrix.
+Be Engaged.
+These are the essentials that allow our students to connect their behavior to our school-wide behavior matrix.

 Pacific Behavior Matrix